-Fallow Deer Hunting in Texas
+Best Fallow Deer Hunting in Texas

-I hunt fallow deer on several different ranches, but my ranch that consistently produces the best fallow deer hunting is 3600 acres in Real County.
-This ranch has some of the biggest fallow deer I’ve ever seen and with a couple hundred fallow deer on the ranch, you will see numerous giant bucks to choose from while fallow deer hunting.
+I hunt fallow deer on several different ranches, but my ranch that consistently has the best fallow deer hunting is 3600 acres in Real County.
+This ranch has some of the biggest fallow deer I’ve ever seen and with a hundred + fallow deer on the ranch, you will see numerous giant bucks to choose from while fallow deer hunting.
 My average fallow buck harvested on this ranch will score “Gold Medal”.
-This ranch has also produced several huge fallow bucks, both typical and non-typical, that have made the TGR top 10 all-time record book.
+This ranch has also produced several huge fallow bucks, both typical and non-typical, that have made the TGR Top 10 All-Time record book.
 Like most ranches, spotted fallow deer are our most common color phase but we also have a good mix of white fallow deer as well as chocolate fallow deer.

-Who is this hunt for:
+Fallow Deer Hunts Texas – Who is this hunt for:

 Fallow deer are considered an “exotic” in Texas and there’s no closed season on hunting exotics in Texas.
-This means you can hunt them year round, but the best time for fallow deer hunting is from September through December, which is when the fallow bucks are going to be hard antlered.
+This means you can hunt them year-round, but the best time for fallow deer hunting is from September through December, which is when the fallow bucks are going to be hard antlered.
 You can still hunt fallow deer in January and February, but the bucks have been through the rut and there’s a risk that they might have broken points or rubbed points.

-Included in all Fallow Deer Hunts:
+Included in all Fallow Deer Hunts Texas:

 - Transportation around the ranch